 - Chief Financial Officer (CFO)

 - Vice Provost of Academic Affairs

-- Chief of Police
+- Dean of Student Life

 - Title IX Coordinator

-- Director of Residence Life

-- Vice Provost and Chief Communications Officer
+- Director of Residence Life - Vice Provost and Chief Communications Officer

-- Dean of Student Life

-Timely Warnings
+Timely Warnings and Emergency Notifications

 The College will issue a timely warning when it receives a report of a crime that represents a serious or ongoing threat to the safety of members of the campus community.
 The College may also issue a warning to the campus community when other instances pose a safety concern.